 Jason brings with him diverse experience and expertise in higher education.
 He has taught in the Applied Social Sciences, Language and Literature, and the Adult Degree Completion Program at EMU.
 He served as head Women’s Soccer Coach for two seasons (2009-2011).
-Additionally he serves as a Cross Cultural leader, having led two six-week summer programs to Honduras and an upcoming trip to Spain in 2014.
+Additionally he serves as a Cross Cultural leader, having led six-week summer programs to Honduras (2011, 2013) and Spain (2014).

 A Washington, D.C. native, Jason completed his bachelor’s degree from EMU in Sociology and Environmental Science.
 He completed his master’s and doctorate in Hispanic Studies from the Universidad de Cádiz in Andalucía, Spain.
 His Spanish language dissertation researches the integration of immigrant students into educational systems, specifically analyzing how to welcome and retain underrepresented groups into our educational communities.

 Originally from Harleysville, Pennsylvania, Matt graduated from Eastern Mennonite University in 2006.
 Matt spent two years with Mennonite Voluntary Service in Fresno, California before moving back to Harrisonburg.
 He returned to EMU in 2009 as an admissions counselor.
 Matt has since transitioned into the role of Associate Director of Admissions.